40 Wall Street: Early tenants and foreclosure

-By early 1939, the 40 Wall Street Corporation was falling behind on rent payments, ground leases, and property taxes.
-That May, the Marine Midland Trust Company started foreclosure proceedings against the 40 Wall Street Corporation after the corporation defaulted on "payments of interest, taxes and other charges".
+By early 1939, 40 Wall Street Corporation had fallen behind on rent payments, ground leases, and property taxes.
+That May, the Marine Midland Trust Company started foreclosure proceedings against the corporation after it defaulted on "payments of interest, taxes and other charges".
 In response, several bondholders formed a committee to protect their stakes; the committee expressed opposition to the proposed reorganization.
-In July 1939, the 40 Wall Street Corp. filed a plan to reorganize all assets that were not covered by the mortgage loans.
-Marine Midland became the trustee of 40 Wall Street's first-mortgage fee and its bonds on the lease in February 1940, supplanting the 40 Wall Street Corp.
+In July 1939, the corporation filed a plan to reorganize all assets that were not covered by the mortgage loans.
+Marine Midland became the trustee of 40 Wall Street's first-mortgage fee and its bonds on the lease in February 1940, supplanting the corporation.
 Marine Midland, acting on behalf of the bondholders, acquired the building that September in a transaction worth almost $11.5 million.
 The New York Times later described the building as being "a monument to lost hope" during that era: at the time, the building's $1,000 debentures were being sold at $108.75 apiece.
-The structure as a whole was worth $1.25 million, less than the 43 elevators inside the building had cost.
+The structure as a whole was worth $1.25 million, which was less than the cost of the 43 elevators inside the building.

 C. F. Noyes was hired as the building's leasing agent at the end of 1940.
-One of the larger tenants during this time was the Westinghouse Electric and Manufacturing Company, which in 1941 leased four floors.
-Other tenants included real-estate agents, lawyers, brokers, and bankers, and even a short-film theater in 1941.
+One of the larger tenants during the 1940s was the Westinghouse Electric and Manufacturing Company, which in 1941 leased four floors.
+Other tenants included real-estate agents, lawyers, brokers, and bankers, as well as a short-film theater in 1941.
 More tenants came during World War II, starting with the United States Department of the Navy.
 By 1943, the building was 80 percent leased, and that rate increased to 90 percent a year later.
 After the United States Department of War leased four floors in July 1944, the building reached full occupancy for the first time in its history.
 Many large tenants such as Prudential Financial, Westinghouse, and Western Union signed long-term leases.
 After several tenants left during the late 1940s, the building was completely rented again in 1951.
 At the time, 40 Wall Street's office space was renting for 4.22 $/ft2, a relatively high price for a building constructed before air conditioning became popular.